Mastering Month-End

 1. Reconcile Bank Statements:

-Start your month-end by reconciling your bank statements.
-Reconciling ensures that your records align with actual transactions.
-Identifying any discrepancies that need attention.
-Check out my thorough post on how to reconcile like a pro here!
+Reconciling ensures that your records align with actual transactions in your accounting system or your spreadsheet.
+If you have run into a snag and need additional help, check out my thorough post on how to reconcile like a pro here!

 2. Review Income and Expenses: